xebialabs/blueprints/azure/basic-aks-cluster/README.md

 azure/basic-aks
 ```

-To deploy this blueprint, read the usage instruction in `xebialbs/USAGE.md` amongst the generated files.
+To deploy this blueprint, read the usage instruction in `xebialbs/USAGE.md` included with the generated files.

-## Minimum Required versions
+## Labels

-This blueprint version requires at least the below versions of the specified tools to work properly.
+* Cloud

-- XL Deploy: Version 8.6.1
+* Azure
-- XL CLI: Version 8.6
+* Kubernetes